Especially for Relatives and Kin…

 Know Your Rights Webinar

 Be informed about your rights as a relative/kin family!
-This hour-long webinar will explore your rights as relative kin, provide legal information and give you valuable insight into the stages of a child protection case.
-Registration is free using this link through MN Adopt.
+This free hour and a half webinar will explore your rights as relative kin, provide legal information and give you valuable insight into the stages of a child protection case.

 No Cost Relative/Kin Legal Clinic

 We are partnering with the Institute to Transform Child Protection at Mitchell Hamline School of Law to provide free legal advice especially geared towards relatives and kin who are seeking to remain connected to a child they love in the child welfare system.
 If you are experiencing barriers or challenges in getting accurate information about what is going on in your family member’s case; or are simply considering being a resource to someone you love and need to get legal advice as you communicate with the court and county team, this clinic might be for you.

 Space is limited.
 Please RSVP at least one week in advance.
 Click this link to register.